La Juive: Performance history

 After the 1919 revival with Caruso, the Metropolitan Opera programmed La Juive semi-regularly until 1936, when it was dropped from the repertory, not to be heard at the Met again for 67 years.
 The opera fell out of favor in Europe around the same time and has rarely been performed since.
 American tenor Richard Tucker greatly admired La Juive and lobbied for a Met revival with himself as Eléazar.
 Tucker first sang the role in concert performances in London in 1964.
 In 1973, he twice appeared in the opera with the New Orleans Opera Association and gave two heavily cut concert performances of the opera, again in London.
 Tucker also persuaded RCA Red Seal to issue a complete recording of La Juive, though eventually, RCA would consent only to finance a single record of the opera's highlights.
-Tucker finally convinced the Met's general manager, Schuyler Chapin, to mount a new production of La Juive, to be performed during the 1975–76 season, but Tucker died suddenly in January 1975 and the Met's revival of La Juive died along with him.
-The opera was finally revived at the Metropolitan in 2003 with tenor Neil Shicoff as Eléazar.
+Tucker finally convinced the Met's general manager, Schuyler Chapin, to mount a new production of La Juive, to be performed during the 1975–76 season; however, Tucker died unexpectedly in January 1975 and the Met's revival of La Juive died with him.
+In 2003, the opera was finally heard again at the Metropolitan with tenor Neil Shicoff as Eléazar.
 Other modern revivals have been staged at the Vienna State Opera (1999), La Fenice in Venice (2005), the Paris Opera (2007), the Zurich Opera House (2007), the Staatstheater Stuttgart (2008), De Nederlandse Opera in Amsterdam (2009), the Tel Aviv (Israel) Opera and the Mikhailovsky Theatre at Saint Petersburg (both 2010) and the Göteborg Opera (2014).
 The Bavarian State Opera presented a new production by Calixto Bieito with Roberto Alagna and Aleksandra Kurzak in 2016.
 A new production was mounted at the Staatsoper Hannover in 2019.
 Oper Frankfurt produces the opera in 2024, staged by Tatjana Gürbaca and conducted by Henrik Nánási.